flying-dutchmen/3DS-Sails/README.md

 # 3DS Sails
-##Canvas for Nintendo 3ds platform
+##24bit "true-colour" Canvas for Nintendo 3ds platform
+##Features get & set for both pixil or rectangular-regions versatile
+##flexible output left, right, bottom & ... text, Lines, Boxes, Circles, Ellipse's & Polygon's

-All source Code with exception of "Dual_for" presented has undergone debuging & passed test Eg. is functional/usable.
+All source Code with exception of "Dual_for" presented has undergone debuging & passed Eg. is functional/usable.
 The *.c Sources & demos presented how ever broken, assume an intermediate++ knowledge "C" for thire usage!
-To steno-graph, laymen others a "glips &or appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's!
+To steno-graph, laymen others a "glips &or new appreciation for the work involved in building an implemention" and not scarcely fathom just the *.h header/interface's!

 & too many other authours && engineers && pro-liter-riot's mentioned here or not through out "A very sincere Thank-You"!

-& I digress width: Some how ore an other?
-"Over priced & rusted, badly out-dated tele-com" smell the epson 3rd-dimension salts, woke up & cought the ball.
-Eg. "inhuman-resource & made some investmentments in personal"!
-Free phone calls +R&D for gestopo, sounds way to left field riech?

 S.V.P.
 Any Questions, requests &or proposals can be sent via email!